TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1DFPLog.md

 ```

 ## DESCRIPTION
-This function is used to query the BloxOneDDI DFP (DNS Forwarding Proxy) Logs.
+This function is used to query the Universal DDI DFP (DNS Forwarding Proxy) Logs.
 This is the log which contains all DNS Security related events.

 ## EXAMPLES